 The Program in SLA (PhD, MA, Certificate) has a strong cognitive science and research focus for students working in languages other than English.
 There are four areas of specialization: second language learning, second language instruction, second language assessment, and second language use.
 The program draws upon the expertise of a distinguished cadre of faculty in the SLLC, and in affiliate departments such as Linguistics; Measurement, Statistics, and Evaluation; Hearing and Speech; Philosophy; Psychology; Sociology; and Curriculum and Instruction.

-The Department of Spanish and Portuguese offers a Phd and MA in Spanish and Portuguese Languages and Literatures, a BA in Spanish Language, Literatures, and Cultures, courses toward the BA in Romance Languages, a Minor in Spanish Language and Cultures, a Minor in Spanish Language, Business, and Cultures, and a Minor in Portuguese Language, Literatures, and Cultures, as well as opportunities for study abroad, community involvement, internships, and professional training.
+The Department of Spanish and Portuguese offers a Phd and MA in Spanish and Portuguese Languages and Literatures, including an MA track in Hispanic Applied Linguistics, a BA in Spanish Language, Literatures, and Cultures, courses toward the BA in Romance Languages, a Minor in Spanish Language and Cultures, a Minor in Spanish Language, Business, and Cultures, and a Minor in Portuguese Language, Literatures, and Cultures, as well as opportunities for study abroad, community involvement, internships, and professional training.

 Originally founded in 1969 as the interdisciplinary Committee on East Asian Studies, the Center for East Asian Studies (CEAS) is made up of faculty, staff, students, library personnel and others with academic, professional, and personal interest in the region of East Asia (China, Japan, and Korea).
 Supported by the Colleges of Arts and Humanities and Behavioral and Social Sciences, the Center's goal is to expand the University's East Asian curriculum, library resources, and teaching materials.
 In addition to administering the undergraduate Certificate Program in East Asian Studies, the Center provides information on courses and public events and presents lectures, creative performances and exhibitions, scholarly conferences, and film series for the University and larger community.
 The Center also engages in fund raising for library resources, staff expansion, outreach programs, non-print teaching materials, and student scholarships and internships.

-Established in fall 2004, the Center aspires to be the premier center for the study and appreciation of Persian culture in the United States.
-The Roshan Center seeks to provide stimulating course offerings and programs in Persian language, literature, history, and culture; foster communication and community ties among people of Persian heritage and those interested in Persian cultural heritage; and serve as a model for encouraging intercultural communication among people of varying backgrounds.
+Established in fall 2004, the Institute aspires to be the premier venue for the study and appreciation of Persian culture in the United States.
+The Roshan Institute seeks to provide stimulating course offerings and programs in Persian language, literature, history, and culture; foster communication and community ties among people of Persian heritage and those interested in Persian cultural heritage; and serve as a model for encouraging intercultural communication among people of varying backgrounds.